Yan9564/NMFAD/README.md

   - framework_snmf.py : the benchmark SNMF method
   - framework_gnmf.py : the benchmark GNMF method
   - framework_lfnmf.py : the benchmark LFNMF method
-  - framework_pgnmf.py : the proposed PGNMF method
+  - framework_pnmf.py : the proposed PNMF method
 - experiments
   - main_experiment_WBC.py : experiment based on the WBC.xlsx dataset, and the results are presented in Figure 1 in the paper.